Schmiddiii/rust-fm/README.md

 * Navigate in the folder structure of the system
 * Typing shows only the elements you are interested in using fuzzy finding
 * Preview of folders and (text)files
+* Opening files in $EDITOR or using xdg-open

 ## What it cannot yet do
-* Basic file and folder actions like copy-paste, editing a file, deleting, ...
+* Basic file and folder actions like copy-paste, deleting, ...
-* Open in folder provided in the arguments

 ## How to install it
 * Clone the repository